ccrma/chugins/DbMda/JX10/readme.md

 ## DbMdaJX10 chugin

-The DbMdaJX10 chugin is a port of Paul Keller's open-source vst plugin here: http://mda.smartelectronix.com/ and
+The DbMdaJX10 chugin is a port of Paul Kellett's open-source vst plugin here: http://mda.smartelectronix.com/ and
 here: https://sourceforge.net/projects/mda-vst.
 It is now GPL2 and MIT licensed.